-General student complaints and student grade appeals procedures are detailed in Policy FLD (Local) in the Policy and Procedures Manual on the GC website.
-Student complaints regarding discipline and sexual harassment are covered by Policy FMA (Local) and FFD (Local), respectively.
+General student complaints and student grade appeals procedures are detailed in Policy FLD (LOCAL I) in the Policy and Procedures Manual on the GC website.
+Student complaints regarding discipline and sexual harassment are covered by Policy FMA (LOCAL) and FFD (LOCAL), respectively.
+A student may initiate the formal process described below by timely filing a written complaint (Student Complaint Form).